Legacy 90.1FM is the only African and Caribbean community radio station in Manchester.

-- Discussion and debate is a fixed feature in our broadcasting output with community forums, phone in’s, live interaction and round table discussions.
-We continually encourage audience participation, with a live text and email screen within the studio, which is inundated daily with messages and our listeners' opinions.
+- Making discussion and debate a fixed feature in our broadcasting with community forums, phone in’s, live and round table discussions being an important part of the schedule.

-- Rotating guests who provide expert advice on health and mental well-being, relationships and business, especially tailored to our community's needs.
+- Rotating guests who share expert advice on health and mental well-being, relationships, business, money and lots more especially tailored to what our listeners want to know about.

-- We have partnered and supported campaigns for prostate cancer, Black mental health awareness campaigns, Black Lives Matters, Manchester job opportunities, blood drive campaigns with the NHS, sickle cell awareness campaigns, food bank drives.
+- Being involved in campaigns for prostate cancer, Black mental health, Black Lives Matters, Manchester job opportunities, blood drives with the NHS, sickle cell awareness, food bank drives and much more.

-- As part of its 70 years of Windrush programming we delivered an intergenerational project that focused on the impact, contributions and legacies that the Caribbean community has had on the cultural landscape of Hulme/Moss Side.
-The station played a crucial role in providing information regarding help to the Windrush generation, giving government updates, signposting and a media forum utilised by community groups who could help them.
+- As part of its 70 years of Windrush programming, in 2019 we hosted a project about the impact, contributions and legacies that the Caribbean community has had on the cultural landscape of Hulme/Moss Side.
+Legacy 90.1FM played a crucial role in sharing information with the Windrush generation.
+Besides giving government updates, and signposting, the station hosted a media forum that local community groups used to give people information.

-Our training and volunteer programmes for young people provide an entry point for the next generation of radio broadcasters, presenters, and producers to get their start in the industry.
+Our training and volunteer programmes for young people help the next generation of radio broadcasters, presenters, and producers to get their start in the industry.

 Email us for a copy of our 2022 Media Pack or to talk about advertising and corporate sponsorship : firstname.lastname@example.org